poridhiEng/poridhi-labs/Poridhi Labs/MLOps Lab/Lab 09/README.md

 )
 diag.show()
 ```

 ### Feature Engineering
+Performs one-hot encoding for multi-category variables and scales numerical features.
+One-hot encoding is used to convert categorical variables into numerical format, which is necessary for machine learning algorithms.

 ```python
 # One-hot encoding for multi-category variables
 # Handle variables with more than 2 categories